Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.

 Insurance

-Depending on your province, you may also have to pay health insurance premiums, which vary from province to province and according to the size of your family.
-You will also need to factor in the premiums for any private health insurance you may choose to buy.
+Depending on your province, you may also have to pay health insurance premiums, which vary by province and according to the size of your family.
+You will also need to factor in the premiums for any private health insurance you may buy.

 Public Transit